mpaiva/blog/_posts/2020-11-20-interview-with-your-future-self.markdown

 <hr/>

 ## Design Thinking Activity

 The following activity are broken into two parts:
 1. __Ice breaker__ - a fun way to connect participants with their older figures.
-2. __Interview__ - four simple steps to help participants generating, prioritizing and answering hypothetical questions, followed by a moment of self-reflection.
+2. __The Interview__ - four simple steps to help participants generating, prioritizing and answering hypothetical questions, followed by a moment of self-reflection.

 ### Part 1: Ice Breaker
 Envisioning you as an older person using the face editor application FaceApp.